Equidistribution from Fractals: Ergodic fractal distributions, spectra and phase

-This definition is a minor variation on one introduced and studied in \cite{Hochman12b}.
-More precisely, the definition of EFD in \cite{Hochman12b} is for the action of $S^*$, which is defined equivalently to $S$ but without restricting the measures to a bounded interval, so that $S^*$ acts on measures of unbounded support (our $S$ is denoted by $S^\Box$ in \cite{Hochman12b}).
-For this reason, in the definition of quasi-palm measure given in \cite{Hochman12b} there is no need to assume that $[x-e^{-t},x+e^{-t}]\subset [-1,1]$.
+This definition differs slightly from the one introduced and studied in \cite{Hochman12b}.
+More precisely, the notion of quasi-Palm in \cite{Hochman12b} is suited for distributions on Radon measures on $\mathbb{R}$, rather than distributions on probability measures on $[-1,1]$, and the notion of EFDs there is for distributions on Radon measures that are invariant under the action of a semigroup $S^*$, which is defined similarly to $S$ but without restricting the measures to a bounded interval, so that $S^*$ acts on measures of unbounded support (our $S$ is denoted by $S^\Box$ in \cite{Hochman12b}).
+For this reason, in the definition of quasi-palm measure given in \cite{Hochman12b} there is no need to assume that $[x-e^{-t},x+e^{-t}]\subseteq [-1,1]$, and it has $\mu^x$ in place of $\mu_{x,t}$.
 However, it is proved in \cite[Lemma 3.1]{Hochman12b} that $S$-invariant and $S^*$-invariant distributions are canonically in one-to-one correspondence.
-Hence all results proved for EFDs in \cite{Hochman12b} continue to be valid with our definition of EFD.
+Hence any EFD according to our definition arises as the push-forward of an EFD in the sense of \cite{Hochman12b} under the map $\mu\mapsto \mu|_{[-1,1]}$.
+Therefore all results proved for EFDs in \cite{Hochman12b} continue to be valid with our definition of EFD.
 In particular, the following is proved in \cite[Theorem 1.7]{Hochman12b}.

-\begin{thm} If $\mu$ generates an $S$-ergodic distribution $P$ then $P$ is an EFD (i.e. it automatically satisfies the quasi-Palm property). \end{thm}
+\begin{thm} For $\mu$ almost all $x$, any distribution $P$ generated by $\mu$ at $x$ along a sequence of times $T_i$ is a FD (i.e. it is $S$-invariant and automatically satisfies the $S$-quasi-Palm property).

+In particular, if $\mu$ generates an $S$-ergodic distribution $P$, then $P$ is an EFD. \end{thm}

 For the rest of the section we fix an EFD $P$, and shall draw some simple but important conclusions about it.
-We will repeatedly use the following consequence of the quasi-palm property:
+We will repeatedly use the following consequence of the $S$-quasi-palm property: